nzrubin/shopify-sdk-buy-multiple-products/readme.md

-it is not fully working you will see errors, recommend to use incognito chrome to view, as it in testing mode
+it is not fully working you will see errors, recommend to use incognito chrome to view, as its in testing mode